awslabs/aws-sdk-swift/reference/0.x/AWSAmplify/AmplifyClientProtocol.md

 func createBranch(input: CreateBranchInput, completion: @escaping (ClientRuntime.SdkResult<CreateBranchOutputResponse, CreateBranchOutputError>) -> Void)
 ```

-### createDeployment(input:​completion:​)
+### createDeployment(input:completion:)

 Creates a deployment for a manually deployed Amplify app.
-Manually deployed apps are
-not connected to a repository.
+Manually deployed apps are not connected to a repository.

 ``` swift
 func createDeployment(input: CreateDeploymentInput, completion: @escaping (ClientRuntime.SdkResult<CreateDeploymentOutputResponse, CreateDeploymentOutputError>) -> Void)
 ```

-### createDomainAssociation(input:​completion:​)
+### createDomainAssociation(input:completion:)

 Creates a new domain association for an Amplify app.
-This action associates a custom
-domain with the Amplify app
+This action associates a custom domain with the Amplify app

 ``` swift
 func createDomainAssociation(input: CreateDomainAssociationInput, completion: @escaping (ClientRuntime.SdkResult<CreateDomainAssociationOutputResponse, CreateDomainAssociationOutputError>) -> Void)
 ```

-### createWebhook(input:​completion:​)
+### createWebhook(input:completion:)

 Creates a new webhook on an Amplify app.